-- Why Shani Darden is the A-list esthetician of the moment
+- Why its creator, Shani Darden, is the most in-demand facialist of the moment

-- What makes her retinol night serum so different
+- What makes her Retinol Reform so unique

-- How to add it to your routine
+- How to include it in your routine, and my results

 About Shani Darden

-She is known for her simple approach that gets results.
-Check out some of these testimonials!
+She is best known for a simple approach that gets results.
+I mean, just listen to some of these testimonials.

 Shani Darden Retinol Reform